leeguhn/kimsimon/content/ceramics/index.md

-I dissect abstract elements of my existence and reassemble them within the context of three-dimensional space for others to see, touch, and experience in a different format.
+abstract elements of my existence and reassemble them within the context of three-dimensional space for others to see, touch, and experience in a different format.
 The soft, malleable nature of clay allows me to articulate the curves and nuances that would otherwise be difficult to communicate.

 <div class="project-grid">
   <div>